lukeasrodgers/qa-js-popups/README.md

 However:

-- if any of your windows require parameters be passed to their constructor
+- if any of your windows require parameters be passed to their constructor function
-- if any of your windows require certain global state that is not the case
+- if any of your windows require certain global state that cannot already be assumed to be the case

 the scripts can take advantage of what I've called "constructor recipes" that can both specify parameters to be passed to the constructor, and also establish whatever global state is necessary.

-Constructor recipes can either just be an object with whatever parameters you need passed to the constructor, or they can be function that can establish state and/or return the required params object.
+Constructor recipes can either just be an object with whatever parameters you need passed to the constructor, or they can be functions that can establish state and/or return the required params object.

-Example:
+The key for each recipe should correspond to the name of the window as it occurs in your global namesapce.

+So, assuming Application.Views.AccountWindow, and Application.Views.SpecialAdminWindow:

 ```
 var constructor_recipes = {